vyp/dots/readme.md

-\*The reason there is an Emacs directory is because, ironically enough, I have decided to switch to Emacs for a more unified vim-keybinding like experience (thanks to [Evil mode]).
+\*The reason there is an Emacs directory is because, ironically enough, I have decided to switch to Emacs for a more unified vim-keybinding like experience (made possible thanks to [Evil mode]).
 As you know, Emacs is an "operating system" in which you can control mostly everything via the keyboard, making it ideal for my purposes.
 As a consequence, while there is a vimrc, it has become very simplified and only used as a backup/very quick use editor.

 \*\*Obviously except for things like passwords or private keys.